These marshmallow peanut butter bars are an easy—and tasty—treat to make for Christmas.

 Each holiday season, I’d see pictures of colored marshmallows held together by fudgy chocolate and think, “I need to find out what those are!
 They look good!”

 Turns out, they’re called “Church Window” bars.
 And, like most retro-recipes, there’s lots of ways to make them.
-Some recipes call for coconut, others are just chocolate and marshmallow, and some use peanut butter.
+The bones of the recipe call for chocolate and marshmallow.
+Then, some call for coconut, while others use peanut butter.

 Turns out, these classic no-bake bars are really simple to make.
 Since they are just chocolate, peanut butter, and marshmallows, I consider them a confection and not a cookie.
-And they are a mighty tasty confection!
 I worried how the fruit-flavored marshmallows would work with the peanut butter.
-They taste great!
-Almost reminded me of jam and peanut butter!
+The combination works great— think of them as a fun take on peanut butter and jelly.

 To make, combine chocolate chips, peanut butter, and butter in a heavy-bottomed saucepan.
 This is key.
 If your pan is too thin, the chocolate can scorch.